mtm-007/older_pytorch_installation/README.md

  - this installs fastai in a virtual env, downloads dataset, remove the virtual env.
 But keep the data
  - use download_pascal_2007.sh script.
  - change the dataset name (i.e here PASCAL_2007)

+ ## Tip
+ - put the environment.yml in a folder, otherwise github detects the setup and tries to create the environment automatically
+ - avoid that if you want full control of your set up